 Section 14.
-Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire leave calendar year shall earn one personal day in addition to those earned under Recommendation 8, Sections 1.a., 1.b., 1.c, which will be available for use in the following leave calendar year.
-Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Recommendation 14; and paid and unpaid leave used for work-related injuries shall count as sick leave for this Section.
+Employees who have more than one year of service since their most recent date of hire and use no sick leave in an entire one-half (first thirteen (13) pay periods) of the leave calendar year shall earn one-half day (3.75 or 4.0 hours) of annual leave in addition to those earned under Recommendation 10, Sections 1.c. and 1.d.
+Employees who have more than one year of service since their most recent date of hire and use no sick leave in the second half (last thirteen (13) pay periods or fourteen (14) pay periods, depending on the number of pay periods in the leave calendar year) of a leave calendar year shall earn one-half day (3.75 or 4.0 hours) of annual leave in addition to those earned under Recommendation 10, Sections 1.c. and 1.d.
+Leave earned will be available for use in the pay period following the pay period in which it was earned.

+Sick bereavement leave used will not be counted; however, all other types of paid sick leave; unpaid sick leave used under Recommendation 15; and paid and unpaid leave used for work-related injuries shall count as sick leave for this section.